 You can get the free stock photos and simply enlarge them to use only a fraction of the photo.
 This’ll give the images a different perspective that won’t look the same as others.

-Or you can make your pins really stand out among the rest with incredibly unique motion backgrounds.
+Or you can create pins that really stand out among the rest with incredibly unique motion backgrounds.
 Publishing video pins on Pinterest will get you more views and engagement than standard pins because Pinterest prioritizes them in the pin feed.

 And you don’t have to spend hours producing a video… instead, you can just drop a motion background on your pin image.

-You can also add graphics over your stock photos, or just use a variety of graphics without a photo.
+You can also add graphics to your stock photos, use your own photos, or just use a variety of graphics without a photo.

 Finally, don’t forget to make sure you have permission to use the stock image or graphic on your pin (or on your blog post or website).